Scottish Fold cats have large eyes, and rounded ears that tip forwards towards their faces.

 But there is no getting away from this being a nasty condition, that you won’t know how badly your kitten will be affected by as she grows.

 Polycystic Kidney Disease (PKD)

-Just like you, your cat has two kidneys which act as important filtration units, cleaning waste products from your cat’s bloodstream.
+Your cat has two kidneys, which act as important filtration units, cleaning waste products from your cat’s bloodstream.